 Completing your Master of Public Health degree offers you numerous professional choices as you continue on your public health career path.
 Here are some broad career areas where students can obtain future employment.
-If you have additional questions about public health careers, visit What is Public Health - http://www.whatispublichealth.org/Careers/.
+If you have additional questions about public health careers, visit A Guide to Public Health Careers.